November is National Adoption Month, and in celebration HSC ask Clariol, a former foster parent with HSC to share her family’s adoption story:

 Placement of our first child did not occur immediately.
 We combed through a list, read files, asked questions and searched for the right child that would match our home.
 After months of searching, we opened our home to our first child (Sam).
 A month later, we were asked to take on the younger sibling (Izzy).
 Both were eager to have new beginnings as they were on their 4th foster placement.
 The Case Worker provided a “list of behaviors” and prior incidents on the boys.
 Oh boy!
 We felt we were ready for this and had high hopes to follow the reunification case plan and see the boys back to their biological family in a few months.
 Temporary placement of a few months turned into 1 year and another 4 years.

-During the five years of fostering, our boys went through many ups and downs with their bio families and the system.
+years of fostering, our boys went through many ups and downs with their bio families and the system.
 They had behaviors that were triggered by visits, Christmas, birthdays, vacations, food smells, redirection and promises not kept by their bio families.
 Our boys were constantly on a roller coaster with our whole family riding behind them holding our breath on the steep downfalls and on the uphill’s of successes.
 The boys cried on our shoulders, laughed until we could not breathe anymore and celebrated accomplishments with high fives and praises.
 We were there to console them when they were sad and angry, we helped them cope with life changes and always told them we loved them no matter what happens, even when they were angry and upset.
 Sam and Izzy both had high walls of boundaries and we were not sure day to day what reaction we would get.
 We continued to stay positive and vigilant to their needs.

 They slowly came out of their boxes and initiated more contact with hugs and thank you’s.
 We worked on healing small triggers for the boys and gradually worked our way up to coping with greater triggers that in the past had ended with meltdowns or in anger.
 Somedays therapeutic techniques worked better than others.
 Allen and I evaluated daily what worked best for each child.
 Our mindset every morning was to stay positive through difficult times.
 Our boy’s personal challenges daily included: hygiene, self-care, chores, homework, school, socializing, following through, etc. As the years progress, each personal challenge was less and what use to be a struggle was becoming easier and part of normal routine.